 Beau, Lori Stevens’ black lab, co-founded Patriot PAWS with Lori in February 2006.
 His name may not be on the paperwork, but he was with Lori every paw-step of the way.

 In 1996, Beau belonged to Lonestar Assistance Dogs where Lori was volunteering training service dogs.
 At the time, Beau was working with another trainer and showed signs of fear...

-their highest quality at no cost to disabled American veterans and
+highest quality at no cost to disabled American veterans and others

-with mobile disabilities in order to help restore their physical
+with mobile disabilities in order to help restore their physical and

-Patriot PAWS trains service dogs to perform various behaviors including help for patients with post-traumatic stress disorder (PTSD).
-Patriot
+Patriot PAWS trains service dogs to perform various behaviors including help for those with post-traumatic stress (PTS).
+Our primary goal is

-Patriot PAWS’ continued commitment is to work with the matched veterans and dogs as they learn to work together as a team.
+The continued commitment of Patriot PAWS is to work with the matched veterans and dogs as they learn to work together as a team.